abpio/abp-commercial-docs/en/modules/cms-kit/poll.md

 ## The Poll Widget

-The poll system provides a poll [widget](https://docs.abp.io/en/abp/latest/UI/AspNetCore/Widgets) users to vote and show the result.
-You can simply place the widget on a page like below:
+The poll system provides a poll [widget](https://docs.abp.io/en/abp/latest/UI/AspNetCore/Widgets) for users to vote and show the result.
+You can place the widget on a page like the below:

 ```csharp
 @await Component.InvokeAsync(